G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

 I don’t see it as that.
 I simply see it as a symptom.
 A natural symptom to something bigger.
 The bigger thing being the true violence happening upon whoever through that brick.
 There is violence happening to them and it is the reason they were overcome by conviction to throw it through a window.
 They enacted direct violence as a result of indirect violence, but violence is all the same.

 Make no mistake, there is no difference between them.
-Almost all indirect violence is systemic.
+This indirect violence I'm talking about is systemic.

 Here are some examples of indirect/systemic violence: